Republic of Moldova

 The principle of local self government shall be recognised in domestic legislation, and where practicable in the constitution.

-In the light of the above, it may be concluded that Article 2 of the Charter is fully respected in the Republic of Moldova.
+For these reasons, the rapporteurs conclude that the requirements of Article 2 of the Charter are complied with in the Republic of Moldova.

 Article 3.1